Bellagio robbery suspect is convict from Kansas

 Police later detained four prostitutes who left the room, two carrying wads of cash with Bellagio labels.
 They told police the man was acting erratic, paranoid and delusional, according to a police report.

 Investigators said the suspect acknowledged his picture was on Bellagio surveillance tape, but he denied that he committed the robbery.
-He told them he went to the casino but did not remember what happened, an arrest report states.
+He told them he went to the casino but didn’t remember what happened, an arrest report states.

 Police eventually searched the room and found $10,000 in cash along with a BB gun that matched the description of the weapon used during the robbery.